Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

 Levothyroxine: The Right Timing and the Coffee Trap

-Consistency matters: Same time every day, same rules.
-Switching between brands (e.g., from Levoxyl to Synthroid) can shift TSH; if a switch is necessary, consult your endocrinologist and recheck labs at 6 weeks.
+Consistency pays: same hour every day, same rules.
+Switching brands (from Levoxyl to Synthroid, for instance) can shift TSH on its own; if a switch is necessary, consult your endocrinologist and recheck labs at 6 weeks.

 Selenium: The Key to Converting T4 to T3

-Caution: Long-term doses above 400 mcg/day cause selenosis (toxicity); hair and nail shedding plus garlic-like breath are warning signs.
+Caution: Long-term doses above 400 mcg/day cause selenosis (toxicity); hair and nail shedding plus garlic-like breath are the first warning signs.

 Iodine Balance: Too Little Is a Problem, Too Much Is Also a Problem

-Iodine is the raw material for thyroid hormone synthesis, but in hypothyroidism, iodine intake is a balancing act.
-Many countries shifted out of moderate deficiency since iodized salt programs were introduced, but individual deficiencies still exist.
+Iodine is the raw material for thyroid hormone synthesis, but in hypothyroidism iodine intake is a balancing act.

 Daily target: 150 mcg for adults, 220 mcg in pregnancy, 290 mcg while breastfeeding.
 Excess iodine (above 1,100 mcg/day) can trigger Hashimoto's antibodies and, paradoxically, worsen hypothyroidism.
-For that reason, iodine supplements (Kelp, Iodoral) should not be started without medical guidance.
+Iodine supplements (Kelp, Iodoral) should not be started without medical guidance.

 Edema-Clearing 1,500-Calorie Hypothyroidism Menu

 In the first 3 months of hypothyroidism, 60 percent of weight gain is fluid retention.
-The menu below — low in sodium, high in potassium and magnesium — clears edema while meeting selenium, zinc, and iron targets.
+The menu below, low in sodium and high in potassium and magnesium, clears edema while meeting selenium, zinc, and iron targets.

 • 6:30 a.m.: Levothyroxine + 1 large glass of water.